LingzhangMeng/OptiRes/README.md

 library(OptiRes)

 Dependencies
-The OptiRes package requires the following R packages, which should be installed prior to using OptiRes:
+The OptiRes package requires the following R packages, which should be installed prior to using OptiRes.
+Copy the code below to install dependencies:
 # Install required packages if not already installed
 install.packages(c("Seurat", "cluster", "ggplot2", "ggdendro", "dendextend", "circlize"))